Zod vs TypeBox 2026: Runtime vs Compile-Time Validation

 TL;DR

 TypeBox when you need JSON Schema output (OpenAPI, Fastify); Zod when you want the simplest TypeScript validation.
 TypeBox (~3M weekly downloads) produces standard JSON Schema alongside TypeScript types — perfect for Fastify's native validation and OpenAPI doc generation.
 Zod (~20M downloads) is simpler to use but doesn't produce standard JSON Schema.
-Choose based on whether your tools speak JSON Schema.
+Choose based on whether your tools speak JSON Schema natively.

 Key Takeaways